 Managed WordPress Hosting

-Probably the best option for non tech savvy people, the technical side is completely taken care of by your hosting company.
+Probably the best option for non-tech savvy people, your hosting company completely takes care of the technical side.
 You can focus on making your website popular and creating awesome content.

 Even tech savvy VPS users sometimes fail to fully optimize their sites and as a result they aren’t as fast as can be.
 In this case, you do not have to worry at all.
-The hosting company regularly caches your website, they run malware scans, fix security loopholes as soon as they’re discovered, update your WordPress plugins/themes, run daily backups and if your site ever goes down they’ll perform a full restoration.
+The hosting company regularly caches your website, they run malware scans, fix security loopholes as soon as they’re discovered, update your WordPress plugins/themes, run daily backups.
+If your site ever goes down they’ll perform a full restoration.
 They provide excellent support around the clock.

-The fact that everything is taken care off, isn’t necessarily the best thing about managed hosting plans.
+Everything is handled, which isn’t necessarily the best thing about managed hosting plans.
 They come with the promise of infinite scalability at reasonable added costs.

 Managed Hosting is the best option, if you do not want to get involved with the technical side of things.
-It permits you to focus all your attention on improving and adding great content to your website.
-And when it does become bigger, your website can easily be scaled with the additional resources that your web hosting company will provide.
+It permits you to focus on improving and adding great content to your website.
+And when it does become bigger, your website can easily be scaled with the additional resources your web hosting company will provide.

 I’d recommend you start with Managed WordPress Hosting

-It is by far the best choice for any eCommerce entrepreneur, a blogger creating a commercial website or any other small business.
-The technical side of things is taken care of and you can grow without having to worry about your host’s ability to handle increased server loads.
-Hosting company will take care of regular backups, WordPress core updates and any other technical chanagle your website might face along the way.
+It is the best choice for any eCommerce entrepreneur, a blogger creating a commercial website or any other small business.
+You can grow without worrying about your host’s ability to handle increased server loads.
+Hosting company will take care of regular backups, WordPress core updates and any other technical challenge your website might face.

 WPEngine probably the best managed WordPress hosting service, they are the ones who introduced the concept of managed WordPress hosting and made it possible for WP newbies to run awesome websites.

-They offer excellent service and support, perform daily backups, scan for malware, offer single click restoration options, easily enable CDNs for fast content loading, ensure enhanced security with a firewall and SSL enabled on all websites.
-WPEngine also provides a staging area for you to test things out, something that will come in handy for a WP newbie.
+They offer excellent service and support, perform daily backups, scan for malware, offer single-click restoration options, easily enable CDNs for fast content loading, and ensure enhanced security with a firewall and SSL enabled on all websites.
+WPEngine also provides a staging area for you to test things out, which will be useful for a WP newbie.

-WPEngine uses EverCache which is a proprietary WordPress architecture developed by the engineers at WPEngine.
-EverCache makes sure scaling your website never becomes an issue and can handle traffic spikes without cracking under the pressure.
+WPEngine uses EverCache, a proprietary WordPress architecture developed by the engineers at WPEngine.
+EverCache ensures scaling your website never becomes an issue and can handle traffic spikes without cracking under pressure.

-You’ll also have the option of choosing between servers in America, London and Tokyo.
+You can also choose between servers in America, London and Tokyo.

-Considering the services they offer, the price of $29 per month seems low.
-This is the best deal on offer for anyone genuinely interested in creating a commercial, revenue generating website with high traffic.
+The price of $35 per month seems low, considering their services.
+This is the best deal on offer for anyone genuinely interested in creating a commercial, revenue-generating website with high traffic.

-And they always allow for your site’s growth by upgrading your site’s hosting plan.
-The pricing table as you can see below has a number of choices, each catering to different levels of website traffic.
+And they always allow for your site’s growth by upgrading its hosting plan.
+The pricing table as you can see below has many choices, each catering to different levels of website traffic.

 As you can see, you’ll have no problem with your host when your site grows to epic proportions.
-The three plans you should consider seriously come with a 60 day refund policy, in case things do not work out or you find it is rather expensive for your liking.
-In case your website goes viral and use your plan on a single day you are not going to be charged extra and you will be allowed to stick with your current plan.
+The three plans you should consider seriously come with a 60 day refund policy if things do not work out or you find it rather expensive.
+Successful viral website results to no extra charges and kept current plan.

-30,000 websites in over 120 countries trust WPEngine with their hosting requirements, that is quite a big client roster.More Info
+Over 1,5 million websites in 120 countries trust WPEngine with their hosting requirements, which is quite an extensive client roster.More Info

 SiteGround offers free WordPress auto updates, advanced security, in-house caching, free CloudFlare CDN, daily backups, anti hack systems, 24/7 support via phone, chat & tickets, pre-installed Git and a staging area.

-I’ve chosen not to talk about clustered and cloud hosting options because they aren’t really necessary for a WP newbie.
+I’ve not discussed clustered and cloud hosting options because they aren’t necessary for a WP newbie.